Table of Contents

 For making wrappers using a rolling pin:

-• Cut into Sheng Jian portions with each Sheng Jian dough weight about 25 g.
-Use a kitchen scale to help measure consistent sizes.
+- Cut into Sheng Jian portions with each Sheng Jian dough weight about 25 g.
+Use a kitchen scale to help measure and achieve consistent sizes.

 For making wrappers use a Stand Mixer's past roller:

-• For the corners and patches left behind after you cut the rounds, you can re-knead them together and re-use them, and turn them into a dough sheet.
+- For the corners and patches left behind after you cut the rounds, you can re-knead them together re-use them, and turn them into a dough sheet.

 Wrap Sheng Jian Mantou:

-• Open the left hand (the less dominant hand) with four adjacent fingers to form a flat platform and pace one wrapper onto the platform.
-Add about 2 tsp filling to the center of the wrapper.
+- Open the left hand (the less dominant hand) with four adjacent fingers to form a flat platform and pace one wrapper onto the platform.
+Add about 1 tbsp filling to the center of the wrapper.

-• While your left hand (or the less dominant hand) holds the wrapper with the filling in the center, your right-hand pleat and pinch the outer edge of the wrapper, starting from the lower right corner.
+- While your left hand (or the less dominant hand) holds the wrapper with the filling in the center, your right-hand pleats and pinches the outer edge of the wrapper, starting from the lower right corner.

-• Continue to pleat and pinch in a full circle and pinch the tip to seal the bun.
+- Continue to pleat & pinch in a full circle and pinch the tip to seal the bun.

-• Flip the bun upside down, while the left hand loosely holding the bun, use the right-hand thumb and index finger curbed area to gently while firmly squeeze while turning at the same time to form a dome shape.
+- Flip the bun upside down, with the left hand loosely holding the bun, and use the right-hand thumb and index finger curbed area to gently while firmly squeeze while turning at the same time to form a dome shape.

 Cook Sheng Jian Mantou:

-5. Pour water into the pan, enough that barely covers the buns.
-For a 12-inch fry-pan, that is about a little less than 2 cups of water.
+- Pour 1 1/4 cup of water into the pan, enough that barely covers the buns.

-6. Cover the pan with a lid and cook for 10 minutes.
-Water should disappear by the end of 10 minutes.
+- Cover the pan with a lid and cook for 8-10 minutes, or till the water disappears.

-8. All done.
-Remove the Shengjian from the pan and repeat to cook the next batch.
+- Remove the Shengjian from the pan.
+Wash the pan and repeat to cook the next batch.

 Notes